February 2017, ‘I Got It From My Mama’ By Nicole Langelier

-My mother has always been and is still very much a glamourous woman.
+My mother has always been and is still very much a glamorous woman.
 As I get older I find myself channeling her style Circa 1980.
 I don’t do it intentionally, however I seem to be magnetically drawn to things I saw her wear throughout the early 80’s like tassel loafers, penny loafers, chunky broaches and shoulder pads.
-(My mother had a meticulously organized walk in closet when I was a kid with a whole section dedicated to shoulder pads an NFL star would envy.)
+(My mother had a meticulously organised walk in closet when I was a kid with a whole section dedicated to shoulder pads an NFL star would envy.)

 The significance of my mother’s style goes beyond a wardrobe and right to the heart of who I am creatively.
 My mother is also an interior designer you see – so you could rightfully say that I got it from my mama.
-I grew up around her effervescent enthusiasm towards all things design and art – going to the design center, museums and gallery openings from a young age – spending time with her Avant garde friends with asymmetrical hair-cuts.
+I grew up around her effervescent enthusiasm towards all things design and art – going to the design centre, museums and gallery openings from a young age – spending time with her avant-garde friends with asymmetrical hair-cuts.
 Her creativity was infectious.
 She was fast and decisive and never second guessed herself.

 When I was younger I wanted to be a painter.
 I went to an arts high school and had a voracious appetite for all things fine art.
 I would stay in the studio late into the night working on painting after painting.
-Oil was my favorite medium – I loved the smell – the texture – the sheen – it was intoxicating.
+Oil was my favourite medium – I loved the smell – the texture – the sheen – it was intoxicating.
 I did many self-portraits – dressing up – or stripping down and posing in front of a mirror, brush in hand.

 When I moved to NY at 18 to go to Parsons School of Design I had every intention of majoring in painting, however, after the foundation year (where everyone takes the same classes), my father’s practicality took over and the words ‘starving artist’ began to echo loudly in my head.
-I decided to master in furniture design because, as I saw it, furniture (and lighting) was functional sculpture and I could always pick up a brush and paint again (which I still plan to do one day).
+I decided to master in furniture design because, as I saw it, furniture and lighting was functional sculpture and I could always pick up a brush and paint again (which I still plan to do one day).

-I thrived in furniture for a while, licensing my ‘easyrider’ line of seating to an Italian brand, receiving press in Wallpaper and other international publications, being selected by Surface magazine as one of their top 10 up and comers and exhibiting my designs with them in NY and Milan alongside Karim Rashid and Yves Behar – but it wasn’t too long after graduating that I realized that ‘starving artist’ extended to designers too, not just painters.
+I thrived in furniture for a while, licensing my ‘easyrider’ line of seating to an Italian brand, receiving press in Wallpaper and other international publications, being selected by Surface magazine as one of their top 10 up and comers and exhibiting my designs with them in NY and Milan alongside Karim Rashid and Yves Behar – but it wasn’t too long after graduating that I realised that ‘starving artist’ extended to designers too, not just painters.
 So I expanded my repertoire – adding interior design and styling for advertising to the mix.